Library

 Best for: Strategic decisions, improving efficiency, and aligning product goals with business outcomes

 Customer insights help you understand user behavior, preferences, and pain points.
-They typically spotlight the following areas of the user experience:
+Providing your team with actionable customer insights enables them to improve the following areas of the user experience:

 • Drop-off points in user flow: Simplify the process or remove unnecessary steps to keep users engaged.